markcarey/airtist/README.md

 - upon arrival at the destination chain, the receiving transported will call the `arrive()` function on contract on the destination chain.
 Implementing the `arrive()` function would be priarliy to mint the token on the destination chain.
 - access control permissions to these is important, and could be implemented in various ways to suit the needs of the deployers

+The goal here is for the `Transporter` contract to handle all the interchain GMP messaging aspects while the `ERC721` NFT contracts handle only the burning/minting/transferring actions needed on each end of the transport.

+#### Minting on a Remote Chain

+As described above, from a user perspective, they simply choose a chain to receive the NFT.
+Behind the scenes, AxelART has a "home chain" which acts the default chain.
+(For the live demo, this is Goerli).
+When a "remote" (non-home) chain is chosen, the NFT is first minted on the home chain, then transported to the remote chain.
+Both of these happen behind the scenes -- the user does not have to sign any messages nor approve any messages nor pay any gas. (_Side note:_ in production, it is likely that some "premium" or high-gas chains might only be available to paying [PRO](#axelart-pro) users).

+Note that in additon to minting and transporting transactions, the "first mint" of the user also triggers the deployment of a Safe smart contract wallet, relevant `approve()` transactions, and starting a stream of `pAInt` tokens to the user.
+See below for more information on [pAint tokens](#the-paint-super-token) and [the first mint](#the-first-mint---behind-the-scenes).
+Since AxelART can be used to create AI art _without_ minting any NFTs, on-chain transactions are only trigger once a user first chooses to mint.

+##### Minting on a Remote PRO Contract

+Paying PRO users get their own dedicated NFT contracts, which are deployed to the _home chain_ from the `AIrtNFTFactory` contract on the home chain (via Gelato Relay).
+When another user first chooses a _remote_ chain for a PRO user, this triggers -- completely behind the scenes -- a deployment of the PRO user's contract on the chosen chain -- at the same address as on the home chain, plus giving the remote `Transporter` permissions to transport for the newly deployed contract.
+Once these have happened behind the scenes, the same mint + transport flow is triggered to send the NFT to the PRO contract on the remote chain. _Again, the complexity is hidden from the user, who just made a single-click to mint on the chosen chain_.

+#### Transporting NFTs After the Initial Mint

+AxelART `Transporter` contracts support transportation of NFTs between any two deployed chain at any time.
+For example, if a user decides in future to move their NFT from Optimism to Ethereum Mainnet.
+This feature has not yet been exposed in the user interface for the live demo.

 ## Signup and Login